erikaduan/introductory_maths/README.md

 + Occurs when you need to prove that a solution is unique.
 + Show that there is one solution first.
 + Show that there is a second solution and that the first and second solutions must be equal.

+**Proof by contradiction**
++ Start by assuming that the incorrect state is true i.e. that eigenvectors are linearly dependent.
++ Prove that the assumption does not hold and contradicts itself.
++ Therefore prove that the reverse state is actually true.

 ## References
 + A guide to [linear algebra](https://pabloinsente.github.io/intro-linear-algebra) for applied machine learning by Pablo Caceres